CSCfi/csc-user-guide/docs/support/faq/how-to-use-pouta-for-remote-desktop.md

 /var/lib/snapd/snap/bin/novnc --listen 6081 --vnc localhost:5901
 ```

-The location of the application might be in a different location based on what
+The location of the application might be in a different based on what
 Linux distribution you are using.
 The `--listen 6081` means on which port the service will be accessed from.
 The
 `--vnc localhost:5901` means on what port it is expecting the vncserver to be
 accessed from.
 You can exit out of the noVNC session by `ctrl+c`.

 You should now be able to access the noVNC session by going to this link in
 your browser `http://127.0.0.1:2001/vnc.html` .
-Note that the port number is the
+Note, that the port number is the
 same as the one you used with the ssh-command.

-You can see your vncserver sessions by running.
-Note that with this documentation the NoVNC session will only work ':1'
+You can see your vncserver sessions by running the following command.

 ```
 vncserver -list
 ```
+Note that with this documentation the NoVNC session will only work ':1'

 To kill a VNC session you can run the command (change ':1' to the session number)